bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 4. Increment :math:`t` (make the current student the new teacher) and **repeat** steps 2-3 as needed.

 A few unintuitive points emphasized in bold.
-First, the student model uses a equal or larger model.
-This is different from other student/teacher paradigms where one is trying to distill the model knowledge into the smaller model.
+First, the student model uses an equal or larger model.
+This is different from other student/teacher paradigms where one is trying to distill the model knowledge into a smaller model.
 Here we're not trying to distill, we're trying to boost performance so we want a bigger model so it can learn from the bigger combined dataset.
 This seems to have a increase of 0.5-1.5% in top-1 ImageNet accuracy in their ablation